 The involvement of the devolved administrations (DAs) within the UK in forming the UK's negotiating position is another factor that will need further attention going forward.
 This includes, for example, the influence of the Scottish and Northern Irish DAs on the final UK position regarding certain stocks of primarily Scottish or Northern Irish interest, such as stocks in the West of Scotland and the Irish Sea, respectively.
+While the DAs have been helpfully engaging with stakeholders including NGOs, for example through debriefs throughout the negotiation season, official documentation of the extent and way in which the different DAs have shaped the UK negotiation position (as well as of that position as such) is still lacking.

 An added layer of complexity on the EU side is the need for the Commission, who is leading the negotiations on behalf of the EU, to consult the Member States throughout the TAC-setting process, also acting in accordance with the mandate provided by the Council.
-While there has been fairly regular engagement between Commission representatives and stakeholders throughout the TAC-setting processes for 2021, 2022 and 2023, specific information on the positioning and priorities of individual Member States, and documentation of exchanges between the Commission and the Council, remains limited, not least due to the recurring refusal of the Council to release relevant information.208 This continues to make it difficult to identify the driving forces both for TACs exceeding scientific advice and for positions or decisions that are more environmentally progressive.
+While there has been fairly regular engagement between Commission representatives and stakeholders throughout the TAC-setting processes for 2021 to 2024, specific information on the positioning and priorities of individual Member States, and documentation of exchanges between the Commission and the Council, remains limited, not least due to the recurring refusal of the Council to release relevant information.250 This continues to make it difficult to identify the driving forces both for TACs exceeding scientific advice and for positions or decisions that are more environmentally progressive.

-It is worth noting that, similar to the situation for EU only stocks, the Commission's initial position appears to be closer to the scientific advice than the final EU position following consultation with the Council: for example, a Commission non-paper disclosed in response to an AIR regarding the 2022 TAC-setting process indicates that the Commission considered that the TACs for Celtic Sea cod, West of Scotland cod and Irish Sea whiting would have to be decreased to 134 tonnes, 1124 tonnes and 498 tonnes, respectively (corresponding to proposed provisional TACs of 40 tonnes, 320 tonnes and 180 tonnes, respectively), to bring them "in line with scientific advice".
-209 Notably, the provisional TACs as adopted by the Council were higher than this in two cases, namely for Celtic Sea cod (202 tonnes) and Irish Sea whiting (289 tonnes).210 indicating that the Council pushed these provisional TACs up.
+It is worth noting that, similar to the situation for EU only stocks, the Commission's initial position appears to be closer to the scientific advice than the final EU position following consultation with the Council: for example, a Commission non-paper disclosed in response to an AIR regarding the 2022 TAC-setting process indicates that the Commission considered that the TACs for Celtic Sea cod, West of Scotland cod and Irish Sea whiting would have to be decreased to 134 tonnes, 1124 tonnes and 498